jan-bogaerts/mark/src/markdownCode.md

           LineParser.insert(line, index)
         this.content = full
         this.markDirty()

+    def markDirty():
+      if this.autoSave and this.filename and not this.saveTimer:
+        this.saveTimer = setTimeout(() => this.saveProject(this.filename), 5000)

   ```
   - manage a data-list of the currently loaded data (field: text-fragments) and provide the following functions to work with this data list:
-    - retrieve a tree-structure (where each item in the tree represents a header that is used in the project) to be used in the outline or in drop-down boxes on the results-view.
     - deleteTextFragment(fragment): remove the object from the text-fragments list & raise the fragment-deleted event, parameter = fragment.key
     - addTextFragment(fragment, index): if index is at end of the text-fragments list, add to list, otherwise insert the fragment at the specified position in the text-fragments list. raise the fragment-inserted event.
-    - markOutOfDate(fragment): fragment.isOutOfDate = true, raise the event fragment-out-of-date
+    - markOutOfDate(fragment): fragment.isOutOfDate = true, raise the event fragment-out-of-date, param = fragment.key
     - clear():
       - clear the text-fragments
       - the content field is reset